PyConTH/www/site/pages/pycon-thailand.en.rst

 .. container:: jumbotron

+  .. class:: col-md-8

     Wow.
     Thanks for the heap of submissions.
 We will publish our final conference schedule in the coming weeks